Backlynk

 1. Ahrefs Free Backlink Checker

 Ahrefs built its reputation on backlink data quality, and its free tool delivers a genuine slice of that database.
-Enter any URL or domain and get the top 100 strongest backlinks sorted by DR (Domain Rating) of the linking page, along with anchor text, link type (dofollow/nofollow), and the linked-to URL.
+Enter a URL or domain and you can quickly understand whether the target has meaningful referring-domain breadth, which URLs attract links, and whether the strongest visible links look editorial, directory-based, or low quality.

 What you won't see is the long tail — the mid-DA directory links, niche forum mentions, and secondary editorial placements that round out a natural link profile.
 For competitive gap analysis at the referring domain level, this is where the free cap creates genuine blind spots.